 In a consular emergency if you are unable to contact the Embassy you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

 The typhoon season runs from June to December, though major storms have occurred outside this period.
-Typhoon and storm information is available from the USA Navy Joint Typhoon Warning Center, the USA National Weather Service Forecast Office or Humanitarian Early Warning Service.
+Typhoon and storm information is available from the USA Navy Joint Typhoon Warning Center, the USA National Weather Service Forecast Office or Global Disaster Alert and Coordination System.
 In the event of severe weather, you should monitor these websites.
 See also our Severe weather page.
 Travellers should bear in mind that the direction and strength of typhoons can change with little warning.
 Telephone and internet communications, services and transport may be disrupted in affected areas.

 In the event of an approaching typhoon, you should identify your local shelter.
 Flights and ferry services in and out of affected areas can be unsafe and could be delayed or suspended.
 Available flights may fill quickly.
 The typhoon could also affect access to sea ports in the region.
 In some areas, adequate shelter from a severe typhoon may not be available to all who may choose to stay.
 You should review and follow hotel or cruise ship evacuation plans.
 You should carry your travel documents at all times (i.e. passport, photo identification) or secure them in a safe, waterproof location.
 We also suggest that you contact friends and family in Australia with updates about your welfare and whereabouts.

 All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans, there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
 See the Tsunami Awareness page from the Australian Emergency Management Institute.